Backed

 Research

-The Use of Exergaming with augmented reality (AR) to promote physical activity in children with Cerebral Palsy
+The Use of Exergaming with AR to promote physical activity in children with Cerebral Palsy

 Integrating Augmented Reality Technology into Physical Therapy in the School Setting